Not Accepting Guests

 H- Between Feb 26th and March 30th 2015 I surfed many couches in Iran and Iraq (From the Friendship Sea to the Peace Gulf #4)

-history, geography, archeology, anthropology, languages, cultures, differences, solo backpacking, nature, helping people, science, art, poetry, encyclopedias, changing the world, open relationships, a federal and secular state for Iran, independence or self-autonomy for whoever wants it (Kurds, Tibetans,Palestinians, Basques, Baluches,Turkmens,...), teaching English and Farsi, improving my English, playing the host, walking, day-hikes, humanism and transhumanism, especially biological immortality.
+history, geography, archeology, anthropology, languages, cultures, differences, solo backpacking, nature, helping people, science, art, poetry, encyclopedias, changing the world, polyamory, a federal and secular state for Iran, independence or self-autonomy for whoever wants it (Kurds, Tibetans,Palestinians, Basques, Baluches,Turkmens,...), teaching English and Farsi, improving my English, playing the host, walking, day-hikes, humanism and transhumanism, especially biological immortality.

 No movie has ever moved me!
 But I like "Dead Poets' Society" because of the sense of rebellion that it inspires.
 I also like historical movies, world cinema, world folk music, Woody Allen, Omar Khayyam, documentaries and maps.

 I refused to finish my PhD in philosophy in Canada after getting disillusioned as to the value of academic philosophy.
 Otherwise a guaranteed and very prestigious university position (at Sharif U of T) was waiting for me and I wouldn't have needed to pay back all the scholarship money to the Iranian government.

 I take pleasure in sharing my limited knowledge of Iran and its main language with you.
-If your English is worse than mine, I will be glad to help you with that as well.
-I organize a weekly meeting in Tehran and give free English lessons (see "Free English Lessons for Peace" among the events on Tehran page).
+If your English is worse than mine, I will be glad to help you with that as well (I used to organize a weekly meeting in Tehran and give free English lessons).
 I am also the moderator of "Tehran English Teachers" group on this website:

 I have also created a group for sharing our books:

 And also one for sharing tour guiding experience in Tehran:

-I can help you with English, Persian or some Turkish.
+I can help you with English, Persian or some Turkish and Arabic.
 I can also tell you all about my life, traveling and CS experiences.

 Afghanistan, Armenia, Azerbaijan, Canada, Cyprus, Georgia, India, Iran, Iraq, Mexico, Turkey, United Arab Emirates